European Climate Pact National Event Greece 2026

 Interactive Virtual Reality Experience

-Throughout the event, participants will have access to an interactive Virtual Reality (VR) experience on urban climate resilience.
+Within the framwork of the event, participants will have access to an interactive Virtual Reality (VR) experience on urban climate resilience.
 The VR application was developed within the European research project ARSINOE by the Athena Research Centre, in collaboration with the Athens University of Economics and Business.
 The experience, titled “From Dystopia to Eutopia: Transforming Urban Environments Through Collaborative Decision-Making in Arsinoe VR”, received the First Prize for Best 3D User Interface Demo at the IEEE VR 2025 conference.

 Strengthening the Climate Pact Community